sen-Saptarshi/error404-hackfest24/README.md

 # Problem Statement
 In a globalized world, effective communication across languages is crucial.
 However, language barriers often hinder seamless interaction.
-To address this issue, we aim to develop a web application that provides real-time translation services from English to Sanskrit and English to French.
+To address this issue, we aim to develop a web application that provides real-time translation services from English to Sanskrit and English to Hindi.
 Additionally, the application will incorporate text-to-speech and speech-to-text features to enhance accessibility and user experience.

 ![Alt Text](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcS10FfW4ofgBwhTgm_Uvw7hiE1pJx-KF2ojXEykn_cDjg&s)